-The most important goal of our early childhood curriculum is to help children become enthusiastic learners.
-This means encouraging active and creative exploration, and helping children try out their ideas and to think their own thoughts without the fear of failing.
-We are helping children become independent, self-confident and inquisitive learners, who know how to learn.
+The most important goal of our early childhood curriculum is helping children become enthusiastic learners.
+This means encouraging active and creative exploration, helping children try out their ideas and think their own thoughts without the fear of failing.
+We are helping children become independent, confident and inquisitive learners.
 We're providing a foundation that includes good habits and attitudes (particularly a positive sense of self) and the foundation for academic or "school" learning which will prepare children for success in kindergarten and beyond.